-We own and operate five marine storage terminals located along coastal waterways with approximately 26 million barrels of aggregate storage capacity, including approximately one million barrels of storage jointly owned through our Texas Frontera, LLC joint venture ("Texas Frontera").
-Our joint venture, MVP Terminalling, LLC ("MVP"), is constructing an additional marine storage terminal along the Houston Ship Channel in Pasadena, Texas.
+We own and operate six marine storage terminals located along coastal waterways with approximately 27 million barrels of aggregate storage capacity.
+Our joint venture assets include two million barrels of storage capacity with expansions currently underway for an additional four million barrels of storage.
 Our marine terminals provide distribution, storage, blending, inventory management and additive injection services for refiners, marketers, traders and other end users of petroleum products.